bookmark

 2. Track Your IQ Score Over Time

-IQ scores can fluctuate, especially during your adolescence when cognitive abilities are still developing.
-It’s a good idea to take an IQ test periodically to monitor how your score evolves over time.
+IQ scores can fluctuate, especially during adolescence when cognitive abilities are still developing.
+It’s a good idea to take an IQ test periodically to monitor how your score evolves.
 This will allow you to track improvements or identify areas of cognitive growth.

 Things To Note When Taking An IQ Test